-Actual General Fund revenues, on a budgetary basis, totaled \$94.94 million, which exceeded the original budget by \$1.96 million (note that the original revenue budget included \$2,750,000 of assigned fund balance; only \$177 thousand of this amount had to be used).
-The favorable revenue variance was mostly driven by the Property Taxes category which was over budget by \$573 thousand due primarily to favorable collections.
-The Tiered PILOT and MRSA grant were not budgeted for and brought in an additional \$505 thousand of revenue.
+Actual General Fund revenues, on a budgetary basis, totaled \$95.15 million, which exceeded the original budget by \$1.59 million.
+The favorable revenue variance was mostly driven by the return on investments, which was over budget by \$750 thousand.
+The MRSA grant was not budgeted for and brought in an additional \$441 thousand of revenue.

-Fiscal year 2022 actual expenditures were \$96.07 million as compared to the final budget of \$96.69 million, creating a favorable variance of \$614 thousand.
+Fiscal year 2023 actual expenditures were \$102.4 million as compared to the final budget of \$104.2 million, creating a favorable variance of \$1.7 million.
 Favorable expenditure variances were realized in almost every town department, due to fiscal conservatism and effective management.

-The Board of Education returned \$334 thousand of their \$46.7 million budget.
+The Board of Education used all of their \$48.7 million budget.

-Overall, fiscal year 2022 was a very positive year for the Town of Bloomfield due to continued cost savings efforts, maintenance of high tax collections rates, and general conservative fiscal management.
-All of these efforts were combined with strategic plans to continue to fund capital improvements; fund 100% of the actuarially-recommend defined benefit pension contribution; and implement a ten-year phase-in plan to address the OPEB liability.
+Overall, fiscal year 2023 was a very positive year for the Town of Bloomfield due to continued cost savings efforts, maintenance of high tax collections rates, and general conservative fiscal management.
+All of these efforts were combined with strategic plans to continue to fund capital improvements; fund 100 percent of the actuarially-recommend defined benefit pension contribution; and implement a ten-year phase-in plan to address the OPEB liability.